shammar001/UX-TheCulinaryCollab/phaseI/README.md

 ## Methods

-!!!
-Describe the research methods you used to discover new insights and explain the purpose of each.
-Provide enough detail that someone would be able to reproduce your research. !!!

 1. User Personas & Scenarios: Initialized process with the end user in mind and expanded to reach beyond the target audience.
 Primary audience/user focused on professional use within restaurant/bar environment.
 Expansion broadened to home users, ranging from novice, advanced beginner, competent, proficient, and expert (applicable both in professional and home users).